GCDigitalFellows/ArduinoTutorial/ArduinoTutorial.md

 As you've made your way through each of these activities, you may have noticed that Arduino has a lot of built-in code (in the **File** --> **Examples** tab).
 Usually a quick Google search of the name of the example code will let you find a diagram of the wiring that goes with it.
 The [Arduino Website](https://www.arduino.cc/en/Tutorial/HomePage) is a great place to get started.

-Other useful resources include [AdaFruit](https://learn.adafruit.com/lesson-0-getting-started/overview), where you can also purchase your own Arduino and equipment if you like, and [Make Magazine](http://makezine.com/category/technology/arduino/) which has lots of tutorials and ideas for projects in general.
+Other useful resources include [Adafruit](https://learn.adafruit.com/lesson-0-getting-started/overview), like we used for the pseudo-theremin tutorial, and where you can also purchase your own Arduino and equipment if you like.
+[Make Magazine](http://makezine.com/category/technology/arduino/) also has lots of tutorials and ideas for projects in general.

 # To keep on learning...